ankit-bhatnagar/python/README.md

-# python
+# python-and-HackerRankPrograms
-Python Programs made by Ankit Bhatnagar
+Python and HackerRankPrograms made by Ankit Bhatnagar